mbucc/shmig/README.md

 Migrations
 ----------

-Migrations are SQL files whos name starts with "`<UNIX TIMESTAMP>-`" and end with ".sql".
-The order that new migrations are applied is [determined](https://github.com/naquad/shmig/blob/master/shmig#L481) by the seconds-since-epoch timestamp in the filename, with the oldest unapplied migration going first.
+Migrations are SQL files whose name starts with "`<UNIX TIMESTAMP>-`" and end with ".sql".
+The order that new migrations are applied is [determined](https://github.com/naquad/shmig/blob/master/shmig#L481) by the seconds-since-epoch time stamp in the filename, with the oldest migration going first.

-Each migration contains two special markers: `-- ====  UP ====` that marks start of section that will be executed when migration is applied and `-- ==== DOWN ====` that marks start of section that will be executed when migration is revererted.
+Each migration contains two special markers: `-- ====  UP ====` that marks start of section that will be executed when migration is applied and `-- ==== DOWN ====` that marks start of section that will be executed when migration is reverted.

 For example: